Okipa/laravel-table/README.md

 * `Edit`: requires a `string $editUrl` parameter on instantiation
 * `Destroy`: allows an optional `string confirmMessage` parameter on instantiation

 To use them, you'll have to declare a closure parameter that will allow you to manipulate a `Illuminate\Database\Eloquent $model` argument.
 This closure will have to return an array containing your row actions.

-Also note that you'll be able to display row action conditionally in the closure.
+You can display an action conditionally with the `when` method, chainable on actions.
+This method will accept a closure parameter hat will allow you to manipulate a `Illuminate\Database\Eloquent $model` argument.

+You also can execute a hook on action execution with the `hook` method, chainable on actions.
+This method will accepts a closure parameter hat will allow you to manipulate a `Livewire\Component $livewire` and a `Illuminate\Database\Eloquent $model` arguments.

 ```php
 namespace App\Tables;